etokheim/Radio-MnM/README.md

       3. `prefetch stream error: unimplemented query (264) in control`
          - No apparent impact

+## Issues

+Corrupt displays:
+    - It seems normal character LCD's gets corrupt when two things are being written to it simoultaniously.
+Therefor we've tried to avoid it.
+    - Displays are also corrupted for some reason after turning the radio off and on again.
+We therefor reinitialize the display every time the radio is turned off.

 ## Credits / contributers
 Torstein Bjelland – Helped build the prototype.